 7.What training is available to staff supporting children and young people with SEND?

-Teaching and support staff receive regular training through our scheduled programme of In-Service Training (INSET) and meetings in school time.
+Teaching and support staff receive regular training through our scheduled programme of In-Service Training (INSET) and meetings in school time, as well as identified online courses and webinars.
 There are also various opportunities to attend external courses which cover many aspects of SEND teaching and Learning.
 Internal training is provided by the SENCo and any staff who have experience or training in specific aspects of SEND such as speech and language development.
 External trainers also provide specialist input, encompassing areas such as social communication difficulties (including Autistic Spectrum Condition) and attachment disorders.
-In addition External professionals can provide individual training on specific programmes.
+In addition external professionals can provide individual training on specific programmes.